 There is no charge for office visits with a Nurse Practitioner, but fees may apply for medication, immunizations, TB skin tests, lab tests, and supplies.
 Ole Cards are used for payment at time of service.
 Services provided include:

 - Visits with a certified family nurse practitioner.

 - Laboratory services: glucose, hemoglobin, mono tests, strep tests, urinalysis, and pregnancy tests.
 Some lab work may also be drawn per outside provider’s order and results faxed to ordering provider.
 Students need to call ahead for an appointment to see if labs can be drawn in clinic.
 Billing will be by the outside laboratory.
 Students will need to bring an insurance card, orders, diagnosis codes, a provider fax number, and a phone number where ordering provider can be reached in case of an emergency.
 Notifying students with lab results is the responsibility of the ordering provider.
 Students may also take lab orders to the Northfield Hospital laboratory, but suggest students call ahead of the lab visit and check with insurance.

-- Immunizations: Tdap, Polio, Hepatitis A, and oral Typhoid prescriptions.
+- Immunizations: Tdap, Hepatitis A, oral Typhoid prescriptions and Polio.
 TB skin tests or Quantiferon tests are also available.
 Students should contact Health Service about availability and cost.

 - Travel consultations for St Olaf study abroad including advice on immunizations and health and safety for travelers.